cga-harvard/KNN_analysis/README.md

 ## Using OmniSci for weight calculations

 - Log onto SQL Editor on Immerse: http://52.168.111.218:6273/#/sql-editor?_k=zboapp

 - Log on the backend server: ssh -i mapd-azure.pem mapdadmin@52.168.111.218

 - Pem file mapd-azure.pem send on email

-- After login, Issue the following command on the terminal -- Activate the conda environment for the project ```conda activate foss4gsandiego``` -- Go to script directory: ``` cd Partisan-Analysis ``` -- Run the python script to load table from AWS S3 to OmniSci table: ```time python partisan.py {file name of data to be uploaded} ``` e.g. ```time python partisan.py knn_1000_ca1```
+- After login, Issue the following command on the terminal

+-- Activate the conda environment for the project ```conda activate foss4gsandiego```

+-- Go to script directory: ``` cd Partisan-Analysis ```

+-- Run the python script to load data from AWS S3 to OmniSci table: ```time python partisan.py {file name of data to be uploaded} ``` e.g. ```time python partisan.py knn_1000_ca1```

 This command will get the knn_1000_ca1.tar.gz from S3 and upoload the data in table named "knn_1000_ca1" in Omnisci.
 Once the  script has completed the table can be  viewed in the Omnisci datamanager at http://52.168.111.218:6273/#/data-manager?_k=uctahy

 This step is done once and then the analysis can be run several times on this loaded data.

 Note: "time" in the command will give the total time taken to run the script

 -- Run the analysis script: ``` time python analysis.py {name of result table} {value of parameter c} {value of parameter a} {name of input table}``` e.g. `` time python analysis.py knn_results_ca1 2 4 knn_1000_ca1 ```